Mathematical Notation

 Some common ways in which this notation will be used:

-- $S \to^* u$ means that the grammar, starting from the start symbol $S$ (which is a sentential form of length 1), derives a string (of terminals) $u$.
-Here the sentential form at the end of some number of derivation steps is asserted to be a string (i.e. a sentential form containing no non-terminals).
+means that the grammar, starting from the start symbol (which is a sentential form of length 1), derives a string (of terminals) .
+Here the sentential form at the end of some number of derivation steps is asserted to be a string (i.e. a sentential form containing no non-terminals). means that sentential form is derivable in the grammar. may or may not be a string, so without further information it could be that represents a kind of intermediate point in the derivation which is not yet at an end.

 For example, in the grammar above we have the following: